Introduction

 The requirements of the marketplace when conducting supply chain management is largely dependent on whether an organisation is in need of pursuing either the lean or agile paradigms.
 The two supply chain parameters are distinctively different.
 For instance, in terms of the market winner, the agile paradigm is tagged on availability while the lean one is pegged on cost.

-In other words, nimbleness in a market that is overly sensitive works well in an agile supply chain contrary to the lean supply chain where waste definition is the clear cut line.
+In other words, nimbleness in a market that is overly sensitive works well in an agile supply chain contrary to the lean supply chain where waste definition is the clear-cut line.
 Another important parameter in supply chain management is the proper location of decoupling points.

-This is imperative bearing in mind that there is need to engineer a hybrid supply chain where both materials and information can flow smoothly form the point of production to consumption.
+This is imperative bearing in mind that there is need to engineer a hybrid supply chain where both materials and information can flow smoothly from the point of production to consumption.
 When the latter is effectively implemented, it will enhance positive outcome associated with both types of supply chain.
 For example, efficiency will be visible in a lean system while the agile supply chain will encourage an effective supply downstream.

 There are quite a number of supply chain management technologies that have been adopted in the contemporary business spheres.
 One such technology is the use of RFID to track down materials or products from the point of production or sale to the end user.